klahrich/chiefhustler/content/diary/investing-diary-0006.md

 ![nincepoint](/images/ninepoint.png)

 Just to wrap up these musings on circle of competence, I would add a final caution.
 The buying part is easy.
-Knowing when or why to sell, as non-expert, that is trickier.
-Becaue the experts will tell you when to buy and shout it from the rooftops.
-But if they see trouble brewing, and by definition, they'll see it way before you ever hear about it, they won't tell you.
-It would be against their interest.
-Keep this in mind.
+Knowing when or why to sell, as non-expert, is trickier.
+Because the experts will tell you when to buy and shout it from the rooftops.
+But if they see trouble brewing, and by definition, they'll see it way before you do, they won't necessarily have an incentive to tell you.
+Keep this in mind and prepare accordingly.

 ### Why Opportunities Exist